 The Company was a defendant in a lawsuit captioned Halo Electronics, Inc. ("Halo") v.
 Bel Fuse Inc., Pulse Engineering, Inc. and Technitrol, Inc. brought in Nevada Federal District Court.
 The plaintiff claimed that the Company had infringed its patents covering certain surface mount discrete magnetic products made by the Company.
 Halo sought unspecified damages, which it claimed should be trebled.
 In December 2007, this case was dismissed by the Nevada Federal District Court for lack of personal jurisdiction.
-Halo then re-filed this suit, with similar claims against the Company, in the Northem California Federal District Court, captioned Halo Electronics, Inc. v.
+Halo then re-filed this suit, with similar claims against the Company, in the Northern California Federal District Court, captioned Halo Electronics, Inc. v.
 Bel Fuse Inc., Elec & Eltek (USA) Corporation, Wurth Electronics Midcom, Inc., and Xfmrs, Inc. In June 2011, a memorandum of understanding was signed by the Company and Halo with regard to this lawsuit, whereby the Company has agreed to pay Halo a royalty on past sales.
 The Company recorded a \$2.6 million liability related to past sales during the second quarter of 2011.
-This is included as a litigation charge in the accompanying condensed consolidated statement of operations for the three and six months ended June 30, 2011.
+This is included as a litigation charge in the accompanying condensed consolidated statement of operations for the nine months ended September 30, 2011.
 Bel has also agreed to take a license with respect to the Halo patents at issue in the lawsuit and pay an 8% royalty on all net worldwide sales of the above-mentioned products from June 7, 2011 through August 10, 2015.

-The Company is a plaintiff in a lawsuit captioned Bel Fuse Inc. v.
+The Company was a plaintiff in a lawsuit captioned Bel Fuse Inc. v.
 Halo Electronics, Inc. brought in the United States District Court of New Jersey during June 2007.
-The Company claims that Halo has infringed a patent covering certain integrated connector modules made by Halo.
-The Company is seeking an unspecified amount of damages plus interest, costs and attorney fees.
-In June 2011, a memorandum of understanding was signed by the Company and Halo with regard to this lawsuit, whereby Halo has agreed to pay the Company a 10% royalty related to its net worldwide sales of its integrated connector modules in exchange for a fully paid-up license of the Bel patent.
-This royalty income has been included in net sales in the accompanying condensed consolidated statements of operations for the three and six months ended June 30, 2011.
+The Company claimed that Halo infringed a patent covering certain integrated connector modules made by Halo.
+The Company was seeking an unspecified amount of damages plus interest, costs and attorney fees.
+In August 2011, a settlement agreement was signed by the Company and Halo with regard to this lawsuit, whereby Halo agreed to pay the Company a 10% royalty related to its net worldwide sales of its integrated connector modules in exchange for a fully paid-up license of the Bel patent.
+This royalty income has been included in net sales in the accompanying condensed consolidated statement of operations for the nine months ended September 30, 2011.

 (a) Exhibits: 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Vice President of Finance pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of the Chief Executive Officer pursuant to Section 906 of the Sarbanes - Oxley Act of 2002.
-32.2 Certification of the Vice President of Finance pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.1 $Certification\ of\ the\ Chief\ Executive\ Officer\ pursuant\ to\ Section\ 906\ of\ the\ Sarbanes\ -\ Oxley\ Act\ of\ 2002.$ 32.2 Certification of the Vice President of Finance pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.DEF XBRL Taxonomy Extension Presentation Linkbase Document

-^{} Filed herewith
+^{} Filed herewith.